jwilliamcase/hexstorm/README.md

 *   **Game Reset:** The game automatically resets a few seconds after a winner is declared.
 *   **Player Assignment:** Server assigns players as Player 1, Player 2, or Spectator upon connection.
 *   **UI:**
-    *   Canvas rendering of the hex board.
+    *   Canvas rendering of the hex board (size increased to radius 6).
-    *   Displays player scores and current turn.
+    *   Info bar above canvas displays player scores and highlights the active player.
-    *   Color selection buttons are dynamically enabled/disabled based on game state and rules.
+    *   Color selection buttons below canvas are dynamically enabled/disabled based on game state and rules.
     *   Implemented a "dark mode" theme with black background and orange UI elements.
     *   Player 2's view is rotated 180 degrees so their starting corner appears in the lower-left on their screen.
+    *   **NEW:** Added visual boundary lines around each player's territory using their current color.
 *   **Debugging:** Added console logs for troubleshooting state updates and rendering.

 ## How to Run Locally